NATURALISTIC OBSERVATIONS

 TECHNIQUES FOR COVERT OBSERVATIONS

-• Hiding: The observer positions themselves in a concealed location where they can observe the subjects without being seen.
+• Hiding: The observer positions themselves in a concealed location to observe the subjects without being seen.
 This could be behind a one-way mirror, in a hidden room, or camouflaged in the environment.
 Hiding is particularly useful in controlled environments or natural settings where subjects can be observed without knowledge.

 • Hidden Cameras and Microphones: Cameras and microphones are placed out of sight or disguised as everyday objects.
 This is often used in natural settings where direct observation by a researcher might alter the subjects' behaviour.